Greenjam94/spartanhackers.com/README.md

 # Spartan Hackers Website

+This repo is archived since it's no longer actively used for the website.
+When another webmaster took over, they redid the wedsite entirely and this repo hasn't been used since.

 This project was modeled after [Rich McLaughlin](https://github.com/RichMcL) and [Kevin McGinty](https://github.com/atomicframeworks) Vertafore Skill-Up 2015 East Lansing workshop

-Tasks are posted on [Trello](https://trello.com/b/wrwq5XHu/spartan-hackers).
-Contact James for access.

-# Restful Resources
+# REST endpoints
 - workshops
   - {id}
     - attendees